julieherrick/Homework-Organizer/README.md

 * User can log in/out using facebook [would this use facebook SDK?]
 * User can create a new account
 * User can add a new assignment
-* User can add due date
+* User can add a class and due date to assignment
 * User can view a list of all assignments
 * Users can view assignment due dates on calendar
 * User can switch between tabs of a list of assignments and a calendar
 * User can swipe to delete assignments
-* [something using the camera]
+* User can add subtasks to their assignments
+* User can check off subtasks and progress bar will reflect completion status
+* User can attatch photograph to assignments
 * ...

 **Optional Nice-to-have Stories**

-* User can input the progress they have made in their homework (eg. 75% completed)
 * User can view their profile
 * User can input their classes on their profile
 * User can group assignments by class